vllrs/genomicSimulationC/Templates.md

 marker2	A/A	A/A	A/A	A/A	T/T	A/A
 ```

 The genotype matrix can be row-major or column-major (that is, the genetic markers may be rows, or columns).
-The program will determine the orientation by attempting to match row and column headers with names of markers tracked by the simulation (extracted from a genetic map file).
+The program will determine the orientation by attempting to match row and column headers with the names of genetic markers that the simulation extracted from the first genetic map file.
 If the simulation does not yet have a list of tracked markers (that is, no genetic map has been simultaneously or previously provided), then it defaults to assuming that rows represent genetic markers.

 The order in which genetic markers are presented in the file does not matter.
 Candidate genotypes, however, will be saved internally in the simulation in the order that they appear in the file.
-Candidate genotype names do not need to be unique.
-Candidate genotype names are optional, if candidates are stored as columns. genomicSimulation cannot read a gentoype matrix with no row headers, so if candidates are stored as rows, then they are required to have names.

-Genetic markers' names are required.
+Genetic markers' names are required, whether they are row headers or column headers.
+Candidate/genotype names are optional if candidates correspond to columns, but genomicSimulation cannot read a gentoype matrix with no row headers, so if candidates are stored as rows, they are required to have names in the first column.
+Candidate names do not have to be unique.

-When there are both row and column headers, the first/corner cell (the one that contained the value "name" in the first example above) can be deleted or can contain any text.
-Its value will be ignored.
+When there are both row and column headers, the first cell/corner cell (the one that contained the value "name" in the first example above) can contain any text, can be empty, or can not exist at all (i.e. the header row can be one cell shorter than the other rows).
+In any case, the corner cell is ignored.

 The table cells in the genotype matrix file may be separated by spaces, tabs, commas, or any combination thereof.
 Cell spacers do not need to be consistent across the file.
+This does mean, however, that candidate names, marker names, the value of the corner cell, and the alleles in the table, cannot contain spaces, tabs or commas.

-There are several options for how the alleles at each marker can be presented.
-All allele pair cells in the same genotype matrix must be in the same format.
-The format of the allele pairs in the genotype matrix is automatically detected.
+There are several options for presenting the allele pairs in the table that genomicSimulation can process.
+All cells in the body of a genotype matrix must use the same format.
+The format of the allele pairs in the genotype matrix is automatically detected, if it is not defined in the optional `format` parameter (see the function: `define.matrix.format.details`).
 There are four acceptable formats for allele pairs in the genotype matrix:

 1. Any pair of characters (eg. "AA", "TA", "nW").
 Each character is an allele.
 This is a format that specifies allele phase (ie. "AT" and "TA" are different genotypes).
 2. Any pair of characters, separated by a forwards slash "/" character (eg. "A/A", "T/A", "n/W").
 The two characters either side of the slash are the alleles.
 This is a format that specifies allele phase (ie. "AT" and "TA" are different genotypes).